White Noise for Tinnitus – When It Helps and How to Use It

 Is YouTube white noise actually good for tinnitus?

 It can be, for short uninterrupted sessions.
-White noise from any source — video, app, or speaker — provides basic auditory masking.
-The limitations become meaningful for daily use: it stops during calls, has no frequency matching, requires internet, logs your viewing history, and cannot save your preferred sound profile.
-For occasional desk use with no interruptions, it works fine.
-For consistent daily tinnitus management, its structural gaps become a constant source of friction.
+White noise from any source provides basic auditory masking.
+The limitations matter for daily use: it stops during calls, has no frequency matching, requires internet, logs your viewing history, and cannot save your preferred sound profile.
+Individual results vary significantly.

 Why does my white noise stop when I get a phone call?

-Video players on mobile operating systems do not hold audio focus during an incoming call — the OS hands audio priority to the call and the video pauses.
+Video players do not hold audio focus during an incoming call — the OS hands audio priority to the call and the video pauses.
 Dedicated audio apps can request a different audio session configuration that allows them to continue running at reduced volume alongside phone audio.
-Tinnitus Relief App uses this configuration, which is why its sound continues uninterrupted during calls and meetings.

 Can I match a YouTube video to my tinnitus frequency?

-No. A video plays a fixed sound — there is no mechanism to adjust or personalise its frequency to match your specific tinnitus pitch.
-The frequency matching tool in a dedicated app lets you sweep between 100 Hz and 15,000 Hz until you identify the tone that closely matches or blends with your ringing.
-That personalisation is entirely unavailable through video platforms.
-See how it works in our frequency matching guide.
+No. A video plays a fixed sound with no mechanism to adjust frequency to your specific tinnitus pitch.
+A dedicated app lets you sweep between 100 Hz and 15,000 Hz to identify and match your unique ringing.
+See our frequency matching guide.

 Are tinnitus apps better than videos for sleep?

-For overnight use specifically, apps have a clear structural advantage.
-A dedicated app can loop seamlessly, fade out on a timer after you fall asleep, and continue through every notification without requiring your screen to stay on or a data connection to remain active.
-A video stops at the first call, message, or alarm — and either ends in silence or autoplays an unexpected sound.
-For full overnight setup recommendations, see our sleeping with tinnitus guide.
+For overnight use, apps have a clear structural advantage.
+A dedicated app loops seamlessly, fades out on a sleep timer, and continues through every notification without requiring the screen to stay on or a data connection.
+See our sleeping with tinnitus guide.
+Individual results vary significantly.

 What if I want to try sound therapy before downloading anything?

 A white noise video is a completely reasonable starting point.
 If you find that sound therapy helps at all — that the ringing feels less dominant when there is something else for your auditory system to focus on — that is valuable information.
-Once you know it works for you, an app gives you the consistency, personalisation, and reliability to make it part of a daily routine rather than an occasional workaround.
+Once you know it works for you, an app gives you the consistency and reliability to make it part of a daily routine.

 Related guides